-Masks are recommended but not required inside buildings and throughout the entire cave
+Pets are not allowed inside buildings or the cave

 What makes Rickwood Caverns State Park unique is the massive cave that contains 260-million-year-old formations that were created by water and reveal evidence that the cave was carved from an ocean bed.
 If you’re looking to cool off from the sweltering summer temperatures or warm up during those cold winter months, the underground wonder maintains a constant 58-62 degree temperature year round as you travel 175 feet beneath the earth.
 Visit us year round to experience the wonder of Rickwood Caverns Cave Tours.